Seirdy/seirdy.one/content/posts/website-best-practices.md

 Firefox
 : In addition to Firefox's "Stable", "Beta", and "Nightly" channels, Firefox includes an "Extended Support Release" (<abbr title="Extended Support Release">ESR</abbr>).
 Firefox <abbr>ESR</abbr> receives only bugfixes and major security patches for over one year.
 It's the default browser in Debian and the basis for the Tor Browser.
-In other words: if you want people to be able to browse your site anonymously (i.e. with the Tor Browser), you need to support Firefox <abbr>ESR</abbr> versions for at least 13 months after their release.
-If that wasn't enough: the latest version of KaiOS uses Firefox 84, while older versions (still being sold in 2022!) use Firefox 49.[^12]
+In other words: if you want people to be able to browse your site anonymously (i.e. with the Tor Browser), you need to support Firefox <abbr>ESR</abbr> versions for over 15 months after their release (sometimes longer[^12]).
+If that wasn't enough: the latest version of KaiOS uses Firefox 84, while older versions (still being sold in 2022!) use Firefox 49.[^13]

 Safari and WebKit
 : On Linux, WebKitGTK powers various browsers, RSS readers, and in-app browsers.
 WebKitGTK versions are limited by a distribution's release model; LTS distributions will not have the shiniest new WebKit features.
 Safari versions are similarly limited by iOS and macOS versions.
 For instance, the iPhone 7 will not be able to run iOS 16 or Safari 16, just four years after it was discontinued; it'll only receive occasional security patches for Safari 15.x.
 The only way for iPhone-7-and-earlier users to use Safari 16+ features is to buy a new phone.
 Expecting users to buy a new device every few years just to display a webpage needlessly contributes to the rampant consumerism and throw-away culture in the consumer electronics industry.